K-Manojkumar-4/Swiggy-Data-Science-CaseStudy/README.md

 **End-to-end Data Science project** analyzing real-world Swiggy food delivery data across 28 Indian cities (January–August 2025).
 The project covers the complete data science lifecycle: data cleaning, feature engineering, exploratory data analysis (EDA), statistical analysis, unsupervised learning (K-Means clustering), supervised learning (Linear Regression), business insights, and actionable recommendations.

-## About the Project

-This project is developed using **Python** and popular Data Science libraries such as Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.

-The main objective is to analyze Swiggy's food delivery data across 28 Indian cities, perform clustering, and build a price prediction model.

----

 ## Table of Contents

 - [About the Project](#about-the-project)